 But what if the ‘self’ is, in my body, nothing but a piece of word-behaviour I use to complete the sentence structure that holds together my immediate or longer-term object-ives?
 (The idea that sexual selection can be viewed as a kind of evolutionary language that ‘defines’ species — i.e. biological ‘conceptions’ — is explored here: https://www.extremophilechoice.com/2019/12/08/the-real-language-of-nature/ ) Can my subjective ‘reality’ manifest in any other way but as my body’s moment-to-moment behaviour?
 What if what I am calling ‘thoughts’ are really the explorative, manipulative or imitative moment-to-moment behaviours that are always covertly puddling away behind the words — in my body?
-What if all my overt behaviours are enactments of covert ‘rehearsals’, which are themselves reactions to and reflections of the overt behaviours I see, hear and feel in the ‘world beyond’ a skin-deep porous membrane?
-What if these strings of impulses in my body, borning and dying and borning again — perhaps with slight discrepancies that are always being tested for fitness within a vastly extended flow of interpersonal activity — are my moment-to-moment, and intimate, experience of ‘ever evolving’ humanity?
+What if all my ‘overt and intentional’ behaviours are enactments of covert ‘rehearsals’, which are themselves reactions to and reflections of the overt behaviours I see, hear and feel in the ‘world beyond’ a skin-deep porous membrane?
+What if these strings of impulses in my body, borning and dying and borning again — perhaps with slight discrepancies that are always being tested for fitness within a vastly extended flow of interpersonal activity — are just the moment-to-moment, and intimate, experiences of an ‘ever evolving’ humanity?

 Ever evolving?
 Well, let’s say ‘conditionally’ then.